Kirkirillka/ansible-handmade/playbooks/vpn/ipsec/strongswan_swanctl/README.md

 - EAP with certificates
 - EAP-TLS

-The role is intended to run against Linux-based machines, to install credentials on MacOS/Windows/Android see [link](https://www.strongswan.org/docs/dfn_berlin_2011.pdf). `Strongswan` is intended to use as IKE keyring daemon.
+The role is intended to run against Linux-based machines, to install credentials on macOS/Windows/Android see [link](https://www.strongswan.org/docs/dfn_berlin_2011.pdf). `Strongswan` is intended to use as IKE keyring daemon.
 It will establish a policy-based VPN connection (difference between interface-based and policy-based VPN see [here](http://www.internet-computer-security.com/VPN-Guide/Policy-based-vs-Route-based-VPN.html) or [here](https://www.juniper.net/documentation/en_US/release-independent/nce/topics/concept/policy-based-route-based-vpn-comparing.html)).

-This role will create a Certificate Authority center (CA), a running IPSec linux server, install packages on clients' machines, automatically deploy all necessary certificates and up connections.
+This role will create a Certificate Authority center (CA), a running IPSec Linux server.

 By default, IKEv2-TLS with certificates is used, you may change the behavior by choosing a specific EAP-* method (see [this](https://wiki.strongswan.org/projects/strongswan/wiki/IKEv2Examples) link) and manually change the configuration files.

 For Ansible role you must either change hosts' names in the playbooks or make sure you have configured specified host groups in your inventory (e.g. `/etc/ansible/hosts`):

-- `[ipsec]` - a main server where all clients will connect to.
+- `[ipsec]` - the main server where all clients will connect to.
 There will be stored all PKI information.
-- `[clients]` - a list of linux machines where the role will automatically install and configure the connection.
-That can be useful if you'd like to secure your server infrastructure.
-All credentials will be automatically deployed, for this purpose check you configured user-cred mapping properly in `IPSEC_USER_MAPPING` variable.
+- `[clients]` - a list of linux machines where the role will automatically install, configure and run IPSec services.
+However, you have to transfer connection information to these clients by your hand.

 ### Functional roles

 Variable `CURRENT_ROLES` is to specify, which function a host is assigned to.

-The role can assign a host/hostgroup provided by inventory, here are three different roles:
+The role can assign a host/hostgroup provided by an inventory file, here are three different functional roles:

 - `ca` - specify a CA host.
+Key/certificate issue tasks will be accomplished here.
 - `ipsec-server` - specify a host with IPSec server installed.
 It will serve connections from VPN users.
 - `ipsec-client` - specify a host, an end-point VPN user.

-To help in role assignment tasks, there are 5 variables defined (see more in "Configuration Variables" secrion) : `ALL_ROLES`, `CURRENT_ROLES`, `SERVER_ROLES` , `CA_ROLES`, `USER_ROLES`.
-These varaibles are system only, you should set it explicitly:
+To help in role assignment tasks, there are 5 variables defined (see more in "Configuration Variables" section) : `ALL_ROLES`, `CURRENT_ROLES`, `SERVER_ROLES` , `CA_ROLES`, `USER_ROLES`.
+These variables are system only, you should set it explicitly:

 ```yaml
 CURRENT_ROLES: [ipsec-server, ca]